 Check out this convenient Magnetic Dry Erase Menu Board for Fridge to help you master meal planning, and keep yourself accountable!

 2. Healthy families don’t have unlimited or unmonitored screen time

 Parents who allow this expose their children to violence, cyberbullying, and a myriad of age-inappropriate content.
 I’ve recently partnered with an incredible company called BARK to help parents monitor their child’s online activity without invading their privacy.
 Check out my recent review of the software that is easily downloaded on any device your child is using.
-Below is a short video on how it works!

 If you want to beat the odds of mental health illnesses and feelings of neglect from your children, then limit screen time for the whole family.
 You’ll thank me later.